Gaza rockets, Israeli air strikes accompany Biden’s Middle East visit

-JERUSALEM, July 16 — Israeli fighter jets struck Gaza following rocket launches yesterday, hours after US President Joe Biden flew from Israel to Saudi Arabia on a Middle East trip aimed at deepening Israel’s integration into the region.
+GAZA, July 16 — Israeli fighter jets struck Gaza following rocket launches from the Palestinian territory on Saturday, hours after US President Joe Biden flew from Israel to Saudi Arabia on a Middle East trip aimed at deepening Israel’s integration into the region.

-The Israeli military said it hit a rocket-manufacturing site in central Gaza that is run by Hamas, the Islamist militant group that governs the blockaded strip.
+The Israeli military said it hit two facilities belonging to Hamas, the Islamist militant group that governs the blockaded strip.
+One of the targets was an underground rocket-manufacturing plant, the military said.

+Gaza witnesses described the two sites struck as Hamas training camps.
+No injuries were reported.

+Hamas has condemned Biden’s visit, and group spokesperson Fawzi Barhoum said the Israeli bombing “reflected US support and encouragement the Zionist entity had received to pursue its aggression and crimes”.

-Sirens sounded in southern Israel on two occasions early yesterday, warning of incoming rocket fire.
+Sirens sounded in southern Israel on two occasions early on Saturday, warning of incoming rocket fire.

 One rocket was intercepted and three projectiles landed in open spaces, the military said.